 Now, before you assume that I was sucked in by some quick-fix solution, I should mention that after my active time in the military, I have turned into quite a skeptic when it comes to anything being sold; I’ve become highly suspicious of gimmicks and fix-all cures.
 I don’t believe in overnight weight loss solutions and I completely dismiss anything that assures me that it can solve all my problems, monetarily or otherwise.
 Interestingly, I wasn’t like this in my pre-military years.
 Before I was very ‘let’s try everything!’ and ‘benefit of the doubt’.
 Amazing how some experiences stick with you, isn’t it?

 Now, I will say that I did not readily donate all my non-Type 1 items to the thrift store.
-Instead I set them aside and took the 30 day Challenge (which is 100% free, by the way), only wearing what was true to my nature.
-Over time, things that were sentimental went into my ‘quilting box’ (someday I plan to make a t-shirt quilt to fit my bed from all my sentimentals!) and the leftover things that had been out of site for those 4 weeks I did end up chucking into the box to bring joy to someone else’s life because I found that they no longer brought joy to mine (a mind-set that I’ve held onto from KonMari, which Carol also talks about with DYT).
-A few I have held onto with the intention of repurposing them with dyes, in hopes that I can make them into something I will wear again!
+Instead, I set them aside and took the 30-day Challenge (which is 100% free, by the way), only wearing what was true to my nature.
+Over time, sentimental things went into my ‘quilting box’ (someday I plan to make a t-shirt quilt to fit my bed from all my sentimental ones!) and the leftover things that had been out of sight for those 4 weeks I did end upchucking into the box to bring joy to someone else’s life because I found that they no longer brought joy to mine (a mindset that I’ve held onto from KonMari, which Carol also talks about with DYT).
+A few I have held onto intending to repurpose them with dyes, in hopes that I can make them into something I will wear again!

 My shoes and jewelry have been harder for me to KonMari in the way of DYT.